Wildlife Gardening Jobs for November

 Stock up bird feeders

 Keep bird feeders stocked up with peanuts, sunflower hearts, suet balls, buggy bites and meal worms.
 We often put out apples, pears, raspberries, strawberries and blueberries which the birds soon devour.
+Provide plenty of clean water, birds still need to drink and wash during the winter months.

 Blue tits on fat balls